LogoMist

 Key Characteristics

-• Type-First Declaration: Fields use the type name order to match function parameters and variable declarations.
+• Name-First Declaration: Fields use name Type order, consistent with function parameters and variable declarations.

-• Comma-Separated Members: Fields are separated by commas, maintaining a clean and consistent delimiter style.
+• Comma-Separated Members: Fields are separated by commas, maintaining a clean delimiter style.

 • Rust Compatibility: Maps 1:1 to Rust structs, ensuring zero-cost abstraction and full ecosystem interoperability.